 - Federal Bureau of Investigation Criminal Background Fingerprint Check (18+years old) (less than one year old, recheck every 5 years) —payment code is available through your Local Safe Environment Coordinator.
 Register for the fingerprint at this site < https://uenroll.identogo.com/ > with payment code obtained from Local Safe Environment Coordinator (LSEC).
 During registration, set appointment for fingerprint scanning at a nearby public site.
 Print receipt, take it to the appointment and provide receipt to the LSEC.
 Approximately two weeks after fingerprinting, you will receive the results in the mail.
 Bring the original document to the Local Safe Environment Coordinator for submission to the Diocese when you receive it.
 PLEASE NOTE: Parish employees and volunteers must use the Department of Health Services (DHS) for their Fingerprint background check.

 - Signed Acknowledgment form for Diocese’s Code of Conduct, found HERE.
-Please print and sign Form, which is found at the end of the policy, and submit to LSEC.
+Please print and sign Acknowledgement Form, found HERE, and submit to LSEC.

 - Certificate from Mandated Reporting Training (good for 5 years).
 Mandated Reporter Training can be done at <https://www.reportabusepa.pitt.edu/ > Please see attached directions HERE.
 Print certificate of completion.